 The other three teachers face sex charges.
 David Harrison, 39, has been charged with sexual assault, sexual exploitation and luring a child between September 2013 and August 2015, when he taught at Northeast Kings Education Centre in Canning.
 He will be back in court on Dec.
 18.

-In Cape Breton, Lawrence Robert Summerell, 51, faces 12 sex charges, including four counts of sexual assault, four of luring a child under the age of 18 and three of sexual exploitation.
+In Cape Breton, Lawrence Robert Summerell, 51, faces seven sex charges, including sexual assault, sexual exploitation and child luring.
 He has also been charged with possession of child pornography.
 The alleged incidents happened between January and June of 2017 when Summerell was a teacher at Memorial High School in Sydney Mines.
 He is expected to enter a plea on Jan.
 22 in Sydney provincial court.

 Jason David Pentecost is scheduled to stand trial next June on three counts of child luring.
 The teacher at Sydney Academy high school allegedly committed the offences, which involved two females aged 16 and 17, between Feb.
 28 and June 10 of last year.

 Legislation catches union off guard